prideout/prideout.github.com/sandbox/ipad-test.md

 **The OpenGL and Python code used to generate these images lives in [this github project](https://github.com/prideout/sympy-fun).**

 One way to play with tessellation shaders in OpenGL is by evaluating various parametric functions on the GPU.
-Computer algebra systems (e.g., Mathematica) make it easy to compose equations for interesting surfaces.
+You can find plenty of parametric equations on the web, but I thought it would be fun to derive some interesting equations from scratch using a symbolic math package.

-I didn't want to shell out the cash for Mathematica so I looked around for a decent free symbolic math package and settled on <a href="http://code.google.com/p/sympy/">SymPy</a>.
+I didn't want to shell out the cash for Mathematica so I looked around for open source solutions and settled on <a href="http://code.google.com/p/sympy/">SymPy</a>.
+Overall it feels much less mature than commercial packages -- I can hang or crash it pretty easily, especially whren I call <b>simplify</b>.
+But, it has a nice Pythonic API.

 The parametric equation for a standard Torus is easy enough to find on the interwebs, but it's a good starting point for our exercise.
-Let's derive the parametric equation for a torus that has ridges:
+Let's derive the parametric equation for a torus that has ridges, like this:

 <a href="{{ ASSET_PATH }}/thumbnails/sympy-surfaces/RidgedTorusSurface.png">
 <img alt="Ridged Torus" src="{{ ASSET_PATH }}/thumbnails/sympy-surfaces/RidgedTorusSurface.png" style="width:375px;height:229px">